poke1024/vectorian/mkdocs/docs/sim_token.md

 ![Kernels for modifying similarities](images/sim_kernel.png)

-## Modifiers on TokenSim
+## Modifiers on EmbeddingTokenSim

-The Vectorian also allows you to build completely new `TokenSim` strategies that are capable of combining different `TokenSim` instances that employ different embeddings.
+The Vectorian also allows you to build completely new `EmbeddingTokenSim` strategies that are capable of combining different `EmbeddingTokenSim` instances that employ different embeddings.

-One such example is `vectorian.sim.modifier.MixedTokenSimilarity`, which takes a number of `TokenSim` instances and combines them in a weighted sum.
+One such example is `vectorian.sim.modifier.MixedTokenSimilarity`, which takes a number of `EmbeddingTokenSim` instances and combines them in a weighted sum.

-Here is an example that combines two different `TokenSim` instances to build a new mixed `TokenSim`:
+Here is an example that combines two different `EmbeddingTokenSim` instances to build a new mixed `EmbeddingTokenSim`:

 ```
 vectorian.sim.modifier.MixedTokenSimilarity(
 	[
-        vectorian.sim.token.TokenSim(
+        vectorian.sim.token.EmbeddingTokenSim(
             fastText,
             vectorian.sim.vector.CosineSim(),
         ),
-        vectorian.sim.token.TokenSim(
+        vectorian.sim.token.EmbeddingTokenSim(
             glove,
             vectorian.sim.vector.ModifiedVectorSim(
                 vectorian.sim.vector.CosineSim(),